fungamer2-2/AmoreliaAI/README.md

 # HumanlikeAI
 An AI companion designed for more humanlike interactions

 Currently uses [Mistral AI](https://mistral.ai) models.
-To use this project, you'll need a Mistral AI API key.
+To use this project, you'll need a Mistral AI API key, and store it in a `.env` file

 ## Thought system